Fractionally integrated curve time series with cointegration: Statistical methods

-where, as will be introduced in Section~\ref{sec_appen}, $\bar{W}_d$ is a demeaned Type II fractional Brownian motion of order $d$ defined on $\mathcal H_N$.
-The results given in Proposition~\ref{prop3}\ref{eqde1} are consequences of the above convergence results.
-Moreover, this shows why we require the $(K-q_d)$-th eigenvalue of $\mathbb{E}[(I-P)Y_t\otimes (I-P)Y_t]$ to be nonzero in Proposition~\ref{prop3}; if the $(K-q_d)$-th eigenvalue is zero, then $\hat{\mu}_{K-1}/\hat{\mu}_{K} \pto \infty$ which is not desirable for consistency of $\hat{q}_d$. \end{remark} \begin{remark} The estimator given in Proposition~\ref{prop3} may be understood as a tailored version of \citepos{Li2020} eigenvalue-ratio estimator of the dimension of the dominant subspace.
-It is worth noting two important differences in theoretical and practical aspects.
-First, due to cointegration, we can explain more about the role of $K$ (an upper bound of $q_d$, which needs to be chosen by a researcher) while its role is not sufficiently discovered in \citepos{Li2020} setting.
-Due to this, \citepos{Li2020} estimator requires an additional and arbitrary penalty parameter to suppress the possibility that two small eigenvalues result in a large ratio and hence may give a misleading estimate.
+\text{jointly for $j>q_{\dnn}$}.
+In \eqref{eqconsis1}, $\bar{W}_{\dn}$ is a demeaned Type II fractional Brownian motion of order $\dn$ defined on $\mathcal H_N$, which will be introduced in detail in Section~\ref{sec_appen}.
+The results given in Proposition~\ref{prop3}(\ref{eqde1}) are consequences of the above convergence results.
+Moreover, this shows why we require the $(K-q_{\dnn})$-th eigenvalue of $\mathbb{E}[(I-P)Y_t\otimes (I-P)Y_t]$ to be nonzero in Proposition~\ref{prop3}; if the $(K-q_{\dnn})$-th eigenvalue is zero, then $\hat{\mu}_{K-1}/\hat{\mu}_{K} \pto \infty$, which is not desirable for consistency of $\hat{q}_{\dnn}$. \end{remark} \begin{remark} \commHS{The estimator given in Proposition~\ref{prop3} may be understood as a tailored version of the eigenvalue-ratio estimator of the dimension of the dominant subspace proposed by \cite{Li2020}.} It is worth noting two important differences in theoretical and practical aspects.
+First, due to cointegration, we can explain more about the role of $K$ (an upper bound of $q_{\dnn}$, which needs to be chosen by a researcher), while its role is not sufficiently discovered in the setting of \cite{Li2020}.
+Due to this, the estimator of \cite{Li2020} requires an additional and arbitrary penalty parameter to suppress the possibility that two small eigenvalues result in a large ratio and hence may give a misleading estimate.
 On the other hand, we can provide a feasible and less arbitrary way to choose $K$ (see Remark~\ref{remchoose} below). \end{remark}